 Axon

 Axon writes and sings songs in the Western herban cowboy tradition.
-A rich baritone voice and a signature guitar technique combine to render an authentic Americana performance.
+A seasoned baritone voice and a signature guitar technique deliver an engaging Americana performance.
 A half a century of performing experience, across a variety of genres, infuses a roots repertoire with elements of folk, blues, jazz, tonk and gospel, informed by a healthy reverence for the soundtrack of "the Sixties".

 HMU: